 Basic Types of Inventory

 For retailers, warehouse distributors and wholesalers it’s important to understand the types of inventory used in the supply chain.
-Below are four primary inventory types you should know, plus other inventory that are important to business.
+Below are four primary inventory types you should know, plus other types of inventory that are important to business operations.

 What are the 4 basic types of inventory?

 Inventory can be classified into four main types: